LuisFer666/Preve-cpp/README.md

 # Description

-This is an original language created in C++
+Original programming language created only using C++

 # Compile & run